Probabilistic Control and Majorization of Optimal Control: Background

 \section{Background}

-In this section we give a brief primer on some key models and concepts that are required to develop the main ideas in other sections.
-Note that our treatment of control is restricted to discrete time.
-Further the development is restricted to continuous spaces, although all results apply to discrete and continuous spaces.
-Generalizations to discrete spaces are trivial.
+In this section we give a brief primer on some key models and concepts required to develop our main {results}.
+First remark that our treatment will be restricted to discrete time.
+Further, our presentation is limited to continuous spaces.
+Generalization to discrete spaces is trivial and the results valid in either setting.